Gyekye/Gyekye/README.md

 <br>

 ### 🛠 Frameworks and tools
-> Languages, frameworks, and other things that I like to work with
+> Tools for getting the work done

 <table>
   <tr>